leebyron/til/entries/ikigai.md

 Ikigai is still a very real concept, just not the same one as presented by most of these blog posts and books.
-Japanese neuroscientist Ken Mogi (who has also written a book on Ikigai) has [a video][ken mogi's video] addressing this venn diagram with an attempt to bring the term back to an original intent.
+Japanese neuroscientist Ken Mogi (who has also written a book on Ikigai, mostly about food) has [a video][ken mogi's video] addressing this venn diagram with an attempt to bring the term back to an original intent.
 In the video he proposes a new (crude, hand-drawn) diagram to take its place with two distinct changes:

 - The four circles of the venn diagram are replaced with two axis: small to big and private to public.